Man killed in Clinton officer-involved shooting identified

-CLINTON, Iowa (KWQC) - The Iowa Division of Criminal Investigations has identified the man killed Tuesday night in an officer-involved shooting.
+CLINTON, Iowa (KWQC) - The Iowa Division of Criminal Investigation has identified the man killed Tuesday night in an officer-involved shooting.

 Jacob Matthew Dau, 38, of Clinton, died following a vehicle chase with police, the IDCI said in a media release posted to its website late Tuesday morning.